King Cake with Cream Cheese and Strawberry Jam Filling (Video)

 - The King Cake has to be completely cooled off before you remove the small bowl placed in the middle.
 Use two spatulas to remove it from the baking sheet into a serving plate.

-- Prepare the icing by putting the powdered sugar, milk and vanilla in a bowl and stir until there are no lumps left.
+- Prepare the icing by adding the powdered sugar, milk and vanilla in a bowl and stir until there are no lumps left.

 - Spoon the icing on top of the King Cake and sprinkle on the colored sugars (alternating between the three colors).